 Let’s face it: if you ever watched television, browsed the web or Facebook pages, you already have seen alcohol industry ads.
 Have you thought about what you could be doing on a Friday night?
 And that could also be about what to mix with vodka on that night and how that would lead you to meet beautiful people in a bar or a discotheque.
 That is one of the reasons why it took me so long to try sobriety.
 I used to truly think it was the only way to be able to socialise.
 It took me a while to finally adjust myself to life.
 When you associate any sort of social interaction to at least two or three ‘shots’, before doing so, we feel like a stranger by showing up sober in those places.
 Every event and situation in which I participated sober, was a learning opportunity that ended up proving me that it is so much better socialising sober than drunk.
 And why is that?

-- Friendship is based on values: do not drink if you want to make friends – I have never understood how much my life was based on alcohol until I gave up drinking.
+- Friendship is based on values.
+I have never understood how much my life was based on alcohol until I gave up drinking.
 I thought that I was drinking like any other person of my age, but in truth I was always looking for the company of people that were also drinking.
 Today common sense tells me that sober friendships are based on real values such as loyalty, honesty and trust.

 Establishing the separation between drinking and socialising makes sense.
 After all, socialising sober is way more pleasant: everyone can be what they really are.
 You can go when you want and because you want, which raises self-esteem and the certainty that you decide what do you want for your life.